fisadev/dcs_server_manager/docs/development.md

 The following steps assume you are familiar with running things from a terminal app:

-1. Install Python 3.
-On Windows use the [official installers](https://www.python.org/downloads/windows), on Linux use your package manager (if not already installed).
+1. Install Python 3: on Windows use the [official installers](https://www.python.org/downloads/windows), on Linux use your package manager (if not already installed).
 2. [Install UV](https://docs.astral.sh/uv/getting-started/installation/).
 3. Install Git: on Windows use the [official installer](https://git-scm.com/download/win), on Linux